This article comes from Andrew Raymond’s insightful talk at our Sydney 2023 Sales Enablement Summit, check out his full presentation here.

 We all have biases, both personal and organizational.
 I'll be the first to admit that I'm biased against process.
 It drives my team crazy sometimes!
 I'm more inclined towards development, growth, and mindset improvement.

-Recognizing this, I make sure to fill my team with people who are process-oriented to balance things out.
+Recognizing this, I make sure to structure my enablement team around people who are process-oriented to balance things out.

 When you're coaching and developing your team, be aware of your biases.
 Don't just develop them based on your preferences – give them a well-rounded skill set that will serve them wherever their career takes them.